LivelyKernel/lively4-core/doc/tutorial/index.md

 # Things we should say somewhere:

-Ctrl-Shift-F - search throughout whole repository.
+- Ctrl-Shift-F - search throughout whole repository.

+- Persistence indicator, when explaining persistence of objects/html elements